Azhovan/interview-kit/ReadMe.md

 by now whenever you need a dependency, you can inject it as a parameter.

 ### Migrations
-You may define you table structures in `database/migrations` directory.
+You may define your database table structures in `database/migrations` directory.
 Just like laravel if your migration class name is `AddUsersTable` the corresponding file name would be `add_users_table`.

 #### Run migrations